Free shipping on all orders over $50 | Subscribe & save 15%

 Baking soda, also known as sodium bicarbonate, has many therapeutic benefits for people with IC/BPS.
 In this article, we’ll explore the science behind sodium bicarbonate and its potential for IC/BPS.

-All about sodium bicarbonate.
+All about glucosamine.

-The fundamentals of IC/BPS.
+The effect of glucosamine.

 Did you know…